msahilgit/Unsupervised-Random-Forest/README.md

 In our on-going work, we are persuing the URF protocol to resolve protein's conformational landscape and implemented it in python.

 This is an on-going work.
 Complete codes and results shall be out soon ....
-AN SMALL PRESENTATION IS PROVIDED, IF ANYONE IS INTERESTED.
+AN SMALL PRESENTATION (peek_into_results.pdf) IS PROVIDED, IF ANYONE IS INTERESTED.
 PLEASE FEEL FREE TO CONTACT FOR ANY DISCUSSION VIA LINKEDIN OR TWITTER.